 He initially stitched an all-important partnership with Rohit Sharma for 45 runs for the fifth wicket before the latter threw away his wicket.
 Same old Rohit, you can say.
 Rishabh Pant then came in and chipped in for a brief partnership of 41 runs before he too perished, which left India reeling at 127/6 with 40 overs still to be played.

-Ravichandran Ashwin, having been the saviour of India’s lower order in recent times, joined Pujara and both embarked on a healthy partnership of 62 runs thus steering India to 189.
+Ravichandran Ashwin, having been the savior of India’s lower order in recent times, joined Pujara and both embarked on a healthy partnership of 62 runs thus steering India to 189.
 A peach of a delivery from Pat Cummins unsettled Ashwin that resulted in him handing over an easy catch to Peter Handscomb positioned in second slip.
 At one point, after Pant’s dismissal, it looked like India would be all out within 160–170 mark.
 But, this partnership positioned India to put up a respectable total that could help them fight in the match.

 The ninth-wicket partnership between Pujara and Mohammed Shami added some useful runs for India.
 Both of them played freely, with Pujara going on to score a ton with a number of boundaries that can certainly place him up in the contention for an IPL contract.